MewsSystems/fiscalizations/README.md

 ## ☕ Donate

-There is no need to donate the project, but thanks for considering it!
+There is no need to donate to the project, but thanks for considering it!
 Instead, if you like the project, star it here on GitHub :-) Thanks!

 If you still insist on donating, we accept gummy bears at Mews Systems s.r.o., Náměstí IP Pavlova 5, Vinohrady 120 00 Prague.
 This project was, of course, powered by a huge pile of gummy bears ;-)